 Reason: To ensure appropriate assessment of the archaeological implications of any development proposals and the subsequent mitigation of adverse impacts through preservation in situ or by record.
 Archaeology Protective Fencing

-No development shall take place until the need for fencing has been assessed.
-If required the fencing shall be erected, in a manner to be previously agreed in writing by the Local Planning Authority, about the Scheduled Ancient Monument]; the fencing shall be retained for the duration of construction works and no works shall take place within the area inside that fencing without the prior written consent of the Local Planning Authority.
+No fencing or hoarding shall be erected during the construction of the development other than in accordance with details that have been submitted to and approved in writing by the local planning authority.

 Reason: To ensure that important archaeological remains are not adversely affected by construction works.
 Archaeology Recording